GUP Modified Hawking Radiation in Bumblebee Gravity: SBHBGM SPACETIME

-which is the so-called SBHBGT solution.
-This BH solution represents a purely radial Lorentz-violating solution outside a spherical body characterizing a modified BH solution{.
+which we call it SBHBGM solution.
+This BH solution represents a purely radial Lorentz-violation outside a spherical body characterizing a modified BH solution.
 In the limit $L\rightarrow0~(b^{2}\rightarrow0),$ one can immediately see that the usual Schwarzschild metric is recovered.
-For the metric (\ref{iz9}), the Kretschmann scalar becomes}
+For the metric (\ref{iz9}), the Kretschmann scalar becomes

 {{}}